Religion in the Democratic Republic of the Congo: Kimbanguist Church

-The legalized church, known as the Church of Jesus Christ on Earth by the Prophet Simon Kimbangu (Église de Jésus-Christ sur Terre par le Prophète Simon Kimbangu—EJCSK), has since succeeded in becoming one of the only three Christian groups recognized by the state, the other two being the Roman Catholic Church and the Church of Christ in Congo.
+The legalized church, known as the Church of Jesus Christ on Earth by the Prophet Simon Kimbangu (Église de Jésus-Christ sur Terre par le Prophète Simon Kimbangu—EJCSK), has since succeeded in becoming one of the only three Christian groups recognized by the state, the other two being the Catholic Church and the Church of Christ in Congo.
 The Kimbanguist Church has been a member of the World Council of Churches since 1969.
 Estimates of its membership vary depending on the source.
-The church claims 5 million members; yet its own internal figures indicate no more than 300,000 practicing members.
+The church claims 5 million members, yet its own internal figures indicate no more than 300,000 practicing members.
 Individual congregations are scattered throughout much of the country, but the greatest concentrations have always been in Bas-Congo; some villages there have long been totally Kimbanguist.

 Since being legalized, the Kimbanguists have bent over backward to curry favor with the state.
 The church's head, Simon Kimbangu's son, regularly exchanges public praise with Mobutu and has become one of the state's main ideological supports.
 Structurally, the church organization has been changed to parallel the administrative division of the state into regions, subregions, zones, and collectivities.
 The Kimbanguist Church deliberately rotates its officials outside their areas of origin in order to depoliticize ethnicity and centralize power, a policy taken directly from the state.
 An insistence on absolute obedience to the leader and a ban on doctrinal disputes also are shared by both institutions.
-In many ways, the Kimbanguist Church and the Roman Catholic Church have exchanged places in their relationship with the state; the former outlaw has become a close ally and the former ally an outspoken critic.
+In many ways, the Kimbanguist Church and the Catholic Church have exchanged places in their relationship with the state; the former outlaw has become a close ally and the former ally an outspoken critic.